Install PINGMapper

 Step 2

 Now for the scary part!
 We are going to open a command prompt so that we can submit a series of commands to Miniconda.
-At this time, the prompt is the primary interface for installing and running PINGMapper.
 If you want to gain some familiarity with navigating with the prompt, you can watch this video:

 Miniconda includes a command prompt called Anaconda Powershell Prompt that we will use to install and run PINGMapper.
-On Windows, click the start button and scroll through your installed applications until you find the Miniconda3 folder.
+On Windows, click the start button and scroll through your installed applications until you find the Miniconda3 or Anaconda (miniconda3) folder.

 Click the folder are click Anaconda Powershell Prompt.
 This will open the prompt.